 Except for the PCB gold finger pads that need hard gold plating, the rest of the PCB surface is covered with blue glue.
 And we make the conductive position consistent with the direction of the board.

-Step 2. remove oxidation layer on PCB pads copper surface
+Step 2.
+Remove oxidation layer on the PCB pads copper surface

 We use sulfuric acid to wash away the oxidation layer on the PCB pad's surface and then use water to clean the copper surface.
 Then, we grind to further clean the PCB pad surface.
 Next, we use water and deionized water to clean the copper surface.

-We power on to electroplate a nickel layer on the cleaned gold finger pads surface.
+We power on to electroplate a nickel layer on the cleaned gold finger pad surface.
 Next, we use water and deionized water to clean the nickel-plated pad surface.

 We power on to electroplate a gold layer on the nickel-plated PCB pad's surface.
 And we recycle the rest gold.
 Then we still use water and then deionized water to clean the gold finger surface.

-Now, hard gold plating to the PCB gold fingers is done.
-And we remove the blue glue and continue PCB manufacturing to the solder mask printing step.
+Now, hard gold plating on the PCB gold fingers is done.
+We remove the blue glue and continue PCB manufacturing to the solder mask printing step.

 From the above, you can see that the process of PCB gold fingers is not complicated.
 However, only a few PCB factories (such as PCBONLINE) can complete the PCB gold finger process by themselves.